andrew/ultimate-awesome/README.md

 - [Awesome-LLMSecOps](https://github.com/wearetyomsmnv/Awesome-LLMSecOps) - LLM | Security | Operations in one GitHub repo with good links and pictures.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
 - [Awesome-Efficient-CoT-Reasoning-Summary](https://github.com/zwxandy/Awesome-Efficient-CoT-Reasoning-Summary) - 🔥 How to efficiently and effectively compress the CoTs or directly generate concise CoTs during inference while maintaining the reasoning performance is an important topic!.
+- [awesome-human-visual-attention](https://github.com/aimagelab/awesome-human-visual-attention) - This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
-- [awesome_jetbrains_plugins](https://github.com/clutcher/awesome_jetbrains_plugins) - This is a list of all top and best plugins for Jetbrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, Rider, CLion, RubyMine, GoLand, RustRover, Aqua, Android Studio).
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).
 - [awesome-stable-diffusion](https://github.com/doanbactam/awesome-stable-diffusion) -  A curated list of awesome stable diffusion resources 🌟 .
 - [awesome-telegram-dev-groups-uz](https://github.com/doniyor2109/awesome-telegram-dev-groups-uz) - Curated list of Uzbek Telegram dev groups.